All Episodes

 Okay.

-I'm not a uh spiritual advisor, nor am I a spiritual counselor, but you can't control what they do anyway.
+I'm not a spiritual advisor, nor am I a spiritual counselor, but you can't control what they do anyway.

-They haven't they haven't um messed with your values.
+They haven't messed with your values.

-Right and have and and are members of a religion that that is unbending on that uh sit around and vote uh for somebody who's not just pro-life.
+It really, to people who are fervent believers in the sanctity of life and are members of a religion that is unbending on that, sit around and vote for somebody who's not just pro-life.

 I mean, that's infanticide.